keycloak/keycloak-quickstarts/service-nodejs/README.md

 You can open the public endpoint directly in the browser to test the service.
 The two other endpoints require invoking with a bearer token.
 To invoke these endpoints use one of the example quickstarts:

 * [app-jee-html5](../app-jee-html5/README.md) - HTML5 application that invokes the example service.
-Requires service example to be deployed.
 * [app-jee-jsp](../app-jee-jsp/README.md) - JSP application packaged that invokes the example service.
-Requires service example to be deployed.

 For both examples, please make sure that you properly changed the service URL to HTTP port 3000.